Prior-appropriation water rights: Nature of the right

 The legal details of prior appropriation vary from state to state.
 Under the prior appropriation system, the right is initially allotted to those who are "first in time of use"; these rights of withdrawal can then trade on the open market, like other property.
 For water sources with many users, a government or quasi-government agency is usually charged with overseeing allocations.
 Allocations involving water sources that cross state borders or international borders can be quite contentious, and are generally governed by federal court rulings, interstate agreements and international treaties.

-A claim of prior appropriation must prove four sub-claims: diversion (that the water had been withdrawn), priority (that the withdrawer had diverted water prior to the other claimant), intent (that the water had been withdrawn by design), and beneficial use (that the water was put to a publically-acceptable end).
+A claim of prior appropriation must prove four sub-claims: diversion (that the water had been withdrawn), priority (that the withdrawer had diverted water prior to the other claimant), intent (that the water had been withdrawn by design), and beneficial use (that the water was put to a publicly-acceptable end).
 If proved, the initial person to use a quantity of water from a water source for a beneficial use has the right to continue to use the same quantity of water for the same purpose.
 Subsequent users can use the remaining water for their own beneficial purposes provided that they do not impinge on the rights of previous users; this is the priority element of the doctrine.
 But neither can a senior user change the manner (i.e., location) in which they appropriate water to the detriment of a junior user.
-These Preservation of Conditions were granted to the second user after Farmers High Line v.
-City of Golden (CO 1954).
+These Preservation of Conditions were granted to the second user after Farmers Highline Canal & Reservoir Co. v.
+City of Golden, 272 P.2d 629 (Colo.
+1954).
+A senior water user could, for example, only have been using the water during a particular season.
+Then the purchaser of the water right could only use the water in the same season as when the right was established.
+In addition, the state may put additional conditions on the use of the water right to prevent polluting or inefficient uses of water.